FilkCH/dark-filk-theme/README.md

     "editor.guides.highlightActiveBracketPair": true,
 ```

-If you want to achieve the cursive font style for certain code you need to use a font that supports cursive like e.g. purchaseable [Operator Mono](https://www.typography.com/fonts/operator/styles) or free [Fira Code iScript](https://github.com/kencrocken/FiraCodeiScript) and set the following in your `settings.json`:
+If you want to achieve the cursive font style for certain code you need to use a font that supports cursive like e.g. purchaseable [Operator Mono](https://www.typography.com/fonts/operator/styles) or free [Fira Code iScript](https://github.com/kencrocken/FiraCodeiScript) and set and feel free to edit the following in your `settings.json`:

 ```json
     "editor.tokenColorCustomizations": {